hashkat/hashkat/docs/installation.md

     `hashkat`

-    The program should run without errors, however, if it does not it is most likely just due to the lack of several packages on your computer.
-Steps 20 and 21 outline how to install these packages.

-20. The simulation may not run due to the lack of the 'CMake' package.
-You can install this package to your computer using homebrew.
-To install homebrew to your computer, simply type in the command:

-    `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

-21. With Homebrew, you can install 'CMake' into your computer in the following manner:

-    * **CMake** - `brew install cmake`

 22. It is also recommended to download and install [Gephi](http://gephi.github.io/) from their website to use for visualization of collected data.

+<iframe width="420" height="315" src="https://www.youtube.com/embed/kzK3W0aydqM" frameborder="0" allowfullscreen></iframe>

 # Linux